Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 To bring home affordability within reach, consider multigenerational or co-ownership of a larger home to share with family or friends.

 You'll be able to pool your resources for a larger down payment and split other costs, including the monthly mortgage payment.
+Or, many are turning to rent-to-own setups to own a home and eventually end the renting cycle (but watch out for the fine print).

-Especially in higher-priced regions — the right planning may help you get into home ownership sooner than going it on your own.
+Especially in higher-priced regions, the right planning may help you get into home ownership — sooner than going it on your own.

 11. Tap your home equity for lower-interest funds